-Goal 1, Action 1: Transportation and Safety- Due to the District's inability to hire hard to fill bus driver positions, the amount expended was less than the budgeted amount. \$4,250,609 was spent from the \$4,811,763 that was originally budgeted for this action.
+Action 1.1: Transportation and Safety- Due to the District's inability to hire hard to fill bus driver positions, the amount expended was less than the budgeted amount. \$4,250,609 was spent from the \$4,811,763 that was originally budgeted for this action.
 An in-house training center for drivers has been established to support in filling these hard to fill driver position.

-Goal 1, Action 2: Ancillary Program Staffing- Salaries of the additional personnel at school sites was below expected due to newer certificated and classified staff being hired for supplementary positions.
-This action was originally budgeted at \$30,004,754 and \$27,565,163 was actually spent.

-Goal 1, Action 3: Technology Infrastructure & Access- In evaluating technology needs, additional technology and device upgrades were not needed considering the many upgrades and technology purchases done over the last 2 years.
+- Action 1.2: Ancillary Program Staffing- Salaries of the additional personnel at school sites was below expected due to newer certificated and classified staff being hired for supplementary positions.
+This action was originally budgeted at \$30,004,754 and \$27,565,163 was actually spent. - Action 1.3: Technology Infrastructure & Access- In evaluating technology needs, additional technology and device upgrades were not needed considering the many upgrades and technology purchases done over the last 2 years.
 The technology budget will reflect an adjustment in the upcoming year showing a decrease in funding.
-This action was originally budgeted at \$3,926,292 and \$415,267 was spent.

-Goal 1, Action 4: Base Program Staffing- This action originally budgeted \$27,885,994 was increased to \$20,295,486 due to the need to hire Licensed Vocational Nurses (LVNs) as health assistants retire or leave the school site.
+This action was originally budgeted at \$3,926,292 and \$415,267 was spent. - Action 1.4: Base Program Staffing- This action originally budgeted \$27,885,994 was increased to \$30,295,486 due to the need to hire Licensed Vocational Nurses (LVNs) as health assistants retire or leave the school site.
 LVNs will allow school sites to better support students' medical and health needs.
-Additionally, the increase supported a 5% ongoing salary increase for base program staffing.

-Goal 1, Action 5: New Teacher Induction- This action was originally budgeted at \$765,341 and \$592,009 was expended.
+Additionally, the increase supported a 5% ongoing salary increase for base program staffing. - Action 1.5: New Teacher Induction- This action was originally budgeted at \$765,341 and \$592,009 was expended.
 A reduced amount of first and second year teacher inductees participated in the program compared to what was projected.
-Additionally, since there were a reduced amount of inductees, a reduced number of mentors were needed.

-Goal 1, Action 7: Core Instructional Materials- This action was originally budgeted at \$1,987,897 and \$3,395,916 was actually spent due to the approval and purchase of a districtwide writing program for TK-8.

-Goal 1, Action 9: Safe and Maintained Facilities- This action was originally budgeted at \$12,095,224 and \$10,684,510 was extended due to purchases and facilities work having to carry over in the new fiscal year.

-Goal 1, Action 10: Classified Staff PD- A classified leadership conference was added to this action, increasing the budget to \$236,209. \$128,043 was originally budgeted for this action.
+Additionally, since there were a reduced amount of inductees, a reduced number of mentors were needed. - Action 1.7: Core Instructional Materials- This action was originally budgeted at \$1,987,897 and \$3,395,916 was actually spent due to the approval and purchase of a districtwide writing program for TK-8. - Action 1.9: Safe and Maintained Facilities- This action was originally budgeted at \$12,095,224 and \$10,684,510 was expended due to purchases and facilities work having to carry over in the new fiscal year. - Action 1.10: Classified Staff PD- A classified leadership conference was added to this action, increasing the budget to \$236,209. \$128,043 was originally budgeted for this action.